 Either they allow players from abroad to join their French site, thereby creating additional competition for their own international platform, or they box French players in, cutting them off from the rest of Europe.

-France online poker laws
+France real money online poker laws

 French gambling laws have a certain Byzantine quality to them.
 Every form of real-money gaming is regulated separately.
 Land-based poker regulations have very little to do with online poker regulations.
 Both are completely separate from sports betting laws, casino-related laws, and so on.